 Regulations could change - Legal, tax and regulatory changes could occur during the term of the investor's investment in a hedge fund portfolio that may adversely affect it.
 The effect of any future legal, tax and regulatory change or any future court decision on a hedge fund portfolio could be substantial and adverse.
 Past performance might be theoretical - Hedge fund portfolios are on occasion marketed using theoretical or paper track records.
 Past performance is seldom a reliable indicator of future performance.
-Theoretical past performance is and the performance is performance is seldom a reliable indicator of future performance.
-Theoretical past performance is the performance is performance is performance is performance.

-often an even less reliable indicator, and investors should place a lower significance on these.
+Theoretical past performance is often an even less reliable indicator, and investors should place a lower significance on these.

 The manager may be conflicted - The hedge fund manager might be managing other hedge fund portfolios or other traditional investment funds.
 The investor should ensure that sufficient controls are in place to manage any conflicts of interest between the different funds.

 Hedge fund structures are often complex - As mentioned above, hedge fund structures are not fully regulated and they are often housed in legal structures not originally meant for pooled hedge funds, for example partnerships and companies.
-Given the many risks listed above, investors need to ensure that any structure is robust enough to contain any unlimited losses to contain any unimited iosses.
+Given the many risks listed above, investors need to ensure that any structure is robust enough to contain any unlimited losses

 Manager accountability may be vague - Hedge fund portfolios are often managed by specific individuals and investors should ensure that sufficient controls are in place for the times when the manager is being covered for by colleagues.
-In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers or advisors, the identity of which may not be disclosed to investors.
-This constitutes an additional risk for investors, which they must take into account for a fair sharing of both the good and the bad.
-Transaction costs might be high - Given the often short-term nature of investment positions, hedge fund portfolios are often traded more aggressively.
-This implies more stockbroking commission and charges being paid from the portfolio, which is ultimately for the client's account.
-Again, investments should be made only where the potential returns make up for the costs.
-Transparency might be low - A hedge fund manager's performance is often the result of unique proprietary strategies or contrarian investment positions.
-For obvious reasons, managers will want to keep these confidential.
-Managers are therefore less likely to disclose trades to their investors, and holdings might be disclosed only in part or with a significant delay.
+In addition, a hedge fund structure (for example, a fund of funds) and its managers or advisors may rely on the trading and/or investing expertise and experience of third-party managers advisors, the identity of which may not be disclosed to investors.
+This constitutes an additional risk for investors, which they must take for a fair sharing of both the good and the bad.